Davis 4-H Youth Leadership

 - Clubs may contact their local 4-H office for specific guidance or youth trainings regarding implementing leadership in their club or club activities.

-- Youth may participate in County Clubs (such as teen councils and ambassador positions) as well as participate in their local clubs for experience in a variety of leadership positions.
+- Youth may participate in County Leadership Clubs (such as teen councils and ambassador positions) as well as participate in leadership roles in their local clubs for experience in a variety of leadership positions.

 - Discover 4-H curricula also share important details on how to run a club meeting and ways to involve youth leadership skills.

-- Download the Davis County 4-H Ambassadors and Teen Council Handbook for details on purpose, goals, events, and how to apply.
+- Download the Davis County 4-H Ambassadors Handbook or Teen Council Handbook for details on purpose, goals, events, and how to apply (for Ambassador positions only).

 AMBASSADORS AND TEEN COUNCIL ADVISORS